 Chillies are fabulous for health ...

-In general, chillies are a super source of vitamins like Vitamin A (converted from beta-carotene), Vitamin B6 (helps with metabolism and energy levels), Vitamin C (we all know this is a powerful antioxidant super good for the immune system function in general and helps with the healing process) and Vitamin and K1 good for kidneys and good healthy bones.
+In general, chilies are a super source of vitamins like Vitamin A (converted from beta-carotene), Vitamin B6 (helps with metabolism and energy levels), Vitamin C (we all know this is a powerful antioxidant super good for the immune system function in general and helps with the healing process) and Vitamin and K1 good for kidneys and good healthy bones.

 They are also rich in minerals like Potassium and Copper but since we don’t eat a lot of chillies (unless you are like me a proper chilli head) their contribution to our daily intake is fairly minimal.